svrnm/oteli/README.md

 - Project maintainers sharing resources
 - Event organizers distributing information

+We do not provide any guarantees around those redirects, and there is also no analytics.

 ## Technical Details

 This service uses Netlify's `_redirects` file format for URL redirection.
 For advanced